replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on November 3, 2023

 ### New Features {#new-features-v2023-11-03-2}
-* User will be redirected  to last application managed upon login.
+* Upon login, the user is redirected to most recently managed application.

 ## v2023.10.30-3